ArtificialSoda/Rocket_Elevators_Controllers/README.md

 Both C# and Java were great language choices for this project mainly because of their rich support for OOP and extensive set of add-on features/libraries.
 The implementation in Go was also a success, but it was initially more difficult to get it to work because of the language's very unique syntax compared to other popular compiled languages.

+#### How to interact with the scripts
+*Go*: To run the script, simply clone this repo and run the designated .exe file found inside the Go folder.
+If you edit code, make sure to run `go build` before re-running the executable again.

+*C#*: To run the script, simply clone this repo and run the .sln file found inside the C# folder.
+You should have already installed the Visual Studio 2019 IDE.
+You can also modify each individual C# class script by playing around inside the solution (.sln) file.

+*Java*: To run the script, simply clone this repo and run Program.java on a Java-supported IDE such as IntelliJ IDEA or Eclipse.

 Feel free to play around and modify the scripts!